SAP-samples/iq-to-hdl-migration/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/iq-to-hdl-migration)](https://api.reuse.software/info/github.com/SAP-samples/iq-to-hdl-migration)

 ## Description
 This is a utility for SAP IQ to SAP HANA Cloud, Data Lake migration.
-These sample utilities can be used to migrate existing schema and data of SAP IQ to SAP HANA Cloud Data Lake.
+These sample utilities can be used to migrate existing schema and data of SAP IQ to SAP HANA Cloud data lake Relational Engine.
-These utilities have been verified for migration to SAP Hana Clould, Data Lake via data lake Files only.
+These utilities have been verified for migration to SAP HANA Cloud data lake Relational Engine via data lake Files only.
 It has 3 different utilities.

-1. Pre-Migration utility - The pre-migration utility identifies incompatible features, artifacts, server options, users etc. in your existing on-premise SAP IQ database before migrating it to SAP HANA Cloud, Data Lake.
+1. Premigration utility - The premigration utility identifies incompatible features, artifacts, server options, users etc. in your existing on-premise SAP IQ database before migrating it to SAP HANA Cloud data lake Relational Engine.

 2. Migration Utility - The migration utility has three scripts:
 - migration.py: Extracts SAP IQ schema and data to a specified local location.
 - copy_hdlfs.py: Copies the extracted data files from local disk to the target SAP HANA Cloud, Data Lake File Store (HDLFS).
-- load_schema_and_data.py: Loads the schema and copied data into SAP HANA Cloud data lake Relational Engine .
+- load_schema_and_data.py: Loads the schema and copied data into SAP HANA Cloud data lake Relational Engine.

 For more information on these utilities, please refer to README files within the  respective Premigration and Migration folders.